chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 {.is-info}

 ### GET PLAYER PROPERTY Gate
-Retrieves a property about a player (DisplayName, Health, etc.)
+> Retrieves a property about a player (DisplayName, Health, etc.)
+{.is-info}

 ### GET STAT Gate
-Returns the stat value of X for an inputted player
+> Returns the stat value of X for an inputted player {.is-info}

 ### IF Gate
-Checks if the inputted value is the same as the value on the gate
+> Checks if the inputted value is the same as the value on the gate {.is-info}

 ### MATH Gate
-Performs math operations on the specified value
+> Performs math operations on the specified value {.is-info}

 ### NOT Gate
 > The NOT gate, also called an inverter, takes a single input signal and produces the opposite output.